 Step 2: I have given a cell link to H2.
 In G2 and G3, create a list like this.

-Step 4: Right now it is showing error as #N/A. select any of the months it will show you the salary data for that month.
+Step 4: Right now, it is showing an error as #N/A. Please select any of the months; it will show you the salary data for that month.

-I have selected March month and the number for March month is 3 and VLOOKUP showing the value for number 3 from the table.
+I have selected March month, and the number for March month is 3, and VLOOKUP shows the value for number 3 from the table.

 Example #2 – Custom Chart with List Box

-In this example, I will explain how to create the custom chart using List Box.
+I will explain how to create a custom chart using List Box in this example.
 I will take the same example that I have used previously.

 Step 1: Create a table like this.

 Step 2: Insert List Box from the Developer tab.
-Go to Format Control give link to month list and cell link to F1.
+Go to Format Control and give a link to the month list and a cell link to F1.

-Step 3: Apply IF formula in newly created table.
+Step 3: Apply the IF formula in the newly created table.

-I have applied IF condition to the table.
-If I select the month March the value in the cell F1 will show the number 3 because March is the third value in the list.
-Similarly, it will show 4 for April, 10 for October and 12 for December.
+I have applied the IF condition to the table.
+If I select the month March, the value in cell F1 will show the number 3 because March is the third value in the list.
+Similarly, it will show 4 for April, 10 for October, and 12 for December.

-IF condition checks if the value in the cell F1 is greater than equal to 4 it will show for the value for the first 4 months.
-If the value in the cell F1 is greater than equal to 6 it will show the value for the first 6 months only.
+If the condition checks if the value in cell F1 is greater than or equal to 4, it will show the value for the first 4 months.
+If the value in cell F1 is greater than or equal to 6, it will only show the value for the first 6 months.

-Step 4: Now apply chart for the modified table with IF condition.
+Step 4: Now apply the chart for the modified table with the IF condition.

-Step 5: Now it is showing the empty graph.
+Step 5: Now, it shows the empty graph.
 Select the month to see the magic.
-I have selected the month May, that is why it is showing the graph for the first 5 months.
+I have selected the month of May, which is why it shows the graph for the first 5 months.

 Things to Remember

-- Cell link is to indicate which item from the list has selected.
+- The cell link indicates which item from the list has been selected.

 - We can control the user to enter the data by using List Box.